 The availability of a complete set of standard operating procedures necessary to govern all the activities and procedures in the test facility is an absolute requirement.

 They define how to carry out protocol specificities.
-They should in chronological order listing different steps in the accomplishment of an activity.
-There must be a Clear mention of responsibilities.
+Documents should be in chronological order listing different steps in the accomplishment of an activity.
+There must be a clear mention of responsibilities.
 SOPs must remain user-friendly.
 Major consideration should be given to the degree of details incorporated in them.
 Some of the key SOPs which need to be addressed include

 - Samples handling and accountability,